QMCPACK/qmcpack/docs/methods.rst

   reducing overall statistical efficiency.
 For VMC, typically the acceptance ratio should be close to 50% for an efficient simulation.

+- ``estimator_period`` The period with which estimators are evaluated, measured in steps.
+If measurements have a significant correlation time, this can reduce the computational cost of unnecesarily frequent estimator evaluations.

 - ``samples`` The intended total number of samples that will be made in the QMC section.
 This is primarily intended for VMC wavefunction optimization.
 The implementation always obtains at least the requested number but may obtain slightly more samples